softcover/softcover_book/chapters/softcover_markdown.md

 - **Line 9** shows a \verb+\multicolumn+ command to create a row that spans three columns.
 It takes three arguments: the number of columns (3), the alignment and vertical borders (`|c|`, or centered with borders on either side) and the contents ([AYBABTU](https://en.wikipedia.org/wiki/All_your_base_are_belong_to_us)).

-In addition to the `tabular` environment, Softcover also supports the somewhat confusingly named `table` environment, which turns a `tabular` environment into a "float", which in a print or PDF document will be placed automatically by \TeX's float-placement algorithms.
+In addition to the `tabular` environment, Softcover also supports the somewhat confusingly named `table` environment, which produces a "float" that in a print or PDF document will be placed automatically by \TeX's float-placement algorithms.
 A `table` environment is typically used with a caption and a label (which should be placed *inside* the caption), which yields numbered, cross-referenced tables, as seen in Table~\ref{table:answer}.
 The code to produce Table~\ref{table:answer} appears in Listing~\ref{code:answer_table}.
 Note that because of how tables are processed, it is important that the `caption` contents appear in a single line of text; it's fine if the line wraps in your text editor, but it should contain no newlines.

 \begin{table}
 \caption{An important answer in several bases.\label{table:answer}}